 Estimated annual campus deadline: Mid-February

-The Strauss Scholarship Foundation supports college students interested in public service, providing funds to use toward the expenses for a public service project.
+The Strauss Scholarship supports college students interested in public service, providing both a stipend to the student and funds to use toward expenses for a public service project.
+Almost any type of project can be proposed, from local to international, as long as the applicant can demonstrate how the funds will be used to benefit the common good.

 Eligibility: Sophmores or Juniors with 1 or 2 full years before graduating; strong commitment to public service; GPA in the upper 1/3 of the class